San Cataldo Cemetery Facade by Aldo Rossi

 – Aldo Rossi

 It is enclosed by a windowed wall to provide the citizens and visitors with an image focalized on the idea of space.
 However, the melancholy of the theme of death does not detach it from the other public buildings.
 Its order and position also comprise the bureaucratic aspect of death.
-Today partially completed, the building is structured in such a way as to confine wide green spaces further marked by a criss-cross of pedestrian paths.
+Today, partially completed, the building is structured to confine wide green spaces further marked by a crisscross of pedestrian paths.

 At the center of Rossi’s design is a cube-shaped ossuary for housing remains and a conical tower that marks a communal grave.
 Set within a courtyard on Modena’s outskirts, the ossuary is covered in a terracotta-colored render, while the perimeter buildings that enclose the courtyard feature steely blue roofs.

-The various building complexes run parallel to each other towards the central “vertebral” axis, which objectively, almost “physically” links the orientational lines of this section of the project.
-These compositive lines volumetrically degrading in the north-south direction will make up a “rib” inscribable in a triangle representing one of the characterizing elements of the whole works when construction has been completed.
+The various building complexes run parallel to each other towards the central “vertebral” axis, which objectively, almost “physically,” links the orientational lines of this section of the project.
+These compositive lines volumetrically degrading in the north-south direction will make up a “rib” inscribable in a triangle, representing one of the characterizing elements of the whole work when construction has been completed.

 I cannot be Postmodern, as I have never been Modern